carlesfernandez/oe-gnss-sdr-manifest/README.md

     $ . oe-core/oe-init-build-env ./build ./bitbake

-    If you forget to setup these environment variables prior to running bitbake, your OS will complain that it can't find bitbake on the path.
+If you forget to setup these environment variables prior to running bitbake,your OS will complain that it can't find bitbake on the path.
 Don't try to install bitbake using a package manager, just run the command.

 You can then rebuild as before: